Diversity in teams

 2 Bad strategies to cultivate diversity

 tl;dr there is little evidence that diversity training, as typically practised by large organisations keen to be seen to be diversity-friendly, is effective in practically improving friendliness towards diversity.
 There is weak evidence that these programs are actively hurtful.
-There is strong evidence that diversity training programs is an effective intervention to deflect law-suits, bad PR and so on, thus protecting institutions from the negative consequences of ailing to attain friendliness towards a diverse workplace without actually requiring them to achieve it.
+There is strong evidence that diversity training programs are an effective intervention to deflect lawsuits, bad PR and so on, thus protecting institutions from the negative consequences of failing to attain friendliness towards a diverse workplace without actually requiring them to achieve it.

 A large and excellent single study is Chang et al. (2019), which finds, if I might simplify a little, that one-off training is excellent at producing the feeling that something has been done, at least in people who were already somewhat sympathetic to the goal, but not effective in actually changing behaviour.